 Importing and synchronizing libraries requires appropriate user permissions.
 For details, see How to Share Libraries.

 Note: You can also share defects across multiple ALM projects.
 You share and synchronize defects using the ALM Synchronizer.
-For details, see the
+For details, see Tools, add-ins and extensions.

 This section also includes:

 For related task details, see How to Share Libraries.